A Modular Deep Learning Pipeline for Galaxy-Scale Strong Gravitational Lens Detection and Modeling: Deep Learning Pipeline for Training and Inference

-where $p(z|x_n)$ can be modeled by using an encoder and $q(y_n|z)$ by a decoder and $r(z)$ is the prior distribution on $z$.
-Following the standard convention of choosing a Gaussian distribution form for the encoder and standard Gaussian prior, we can end up with the familiar objective function seen with standard variational autoencoders but with an additional $\beta$ factor.
-This objective could be maximized by using backpropagation through the reparametrization trick~\cite{kingma2013auto}.
+where $p(z|x_n)$ can be modeled using an encoder and $q(y_n|z)$ by a decoder and $r(z)$ is the prior distribution in $z$, $x_n \in X$ is the $n^{th}$ input data.
+Following the standard convention of choosing the variational distribution of the latent variable to be a Gaussian distribution family and a standard Gaussian prior, we end up with the familiar objective function seen with standard variational autoencoders but with an additional $\beta$ factor.
+This objective can be maximized by using backpropagation using the reparameterization trick~\citep{kingma2013auto}:

-We note that this approach combines representation learning and supervised learning in a single trainable framework and the latent space can give further insights into the model's learning process for predicting conditional distributions $P(Y|X)$, enhancing interpretability.
-Also, VIB is a doubly stochastic approach in the sense that both the latent variable (Z) and the target variable (Y) are treated as random variables~\cite{alemi2018uncertainty} as opposed to the deterministic approaches where only the latter is treated as random variable.
-Hence, this approach can be used to obtain uncertainty estimates on the predictions.
+where, $f(x_n,\epsilon)$ is the reparametrization and KL is the Kullback–Leibler divergence between distributions.
+We note that this approach combines representation learning and supervised learning in a single trainable framework and that the latent space can provide further insight into the model learning process to predict conditional distributions $P(Y|X)$, enhancing interpretability.
+In addition, VIB is a doubly stochastic approach in the sense that both the latent variable (Z) and the target variable (Y) are treated as random variables~\citep{alemi2018uncertainty} as opposed to deterministic approaches where only the latter is treated as a random variable.
+Therefore, this approach can be used to obtain uncertainty estimates of the predictions.

-For the lens detection task, the input variable $X$ corresponds to the source separated galaxy represented as an image while the target variable $Y$ is the binary class stating whether the image is of the lensed or the unlensed galaxy.
-For the lens modeling task, the input variable $X$ corresponds to the source separated galaxy represented as an image, while the target variable $Y$ is the three lens parameters (Einstein radius, axis ratio, and position angle).
-Details about the encoder and decoder architectures as well as the latent space dimensions used in this work are described in Section \ref{Sec:Results_Regression_training}.
+For the lens detection task, the input variable $X$ corresponds to the source-separated galaxy represented as an image, while the target variable $Y$ is the binary class that indicates whether the image is of a lensed or unlensed galaxy.
+For the lens modeling task, the input variable $X$ corresponds to the source-separated galaxy represented as an image, while the target variable $Y$ corresponds to the three lens parameters (Einstein radius, axis ratio, and position angle).
+Details about the encoder and decoder architectures, as well as the latent space dimensions used in this work, are described in Section~\ref{Sec:Results_Regression_training}.